 Afternoon gents, it’s Max from the Young Gentleman’s Guide here!
 The inspiration for today’s article is actually twofold.
 The first is that it’s been almost a year since my grandfather passed away.
 Those of you who know me personally may already know this, but I never really made that big of a deal out of it since I was simply at a loss for words after it happened.
 Since the passage of time after it happened, however, I feel like it would be a good time to put out yet another tribute to a man who has inspired not only myself, but virtually everybody he came across.
-The second is this article that my sister wrote as a tribute to my grandfather shortly after he passed.
+The second is this article that my sister wrote as a tribute to my grandfather shortly after he passed (the link is no longer there since the article has since been deleted).
 If you want to get a better sense of what I’m going to say in this article, I would highly recommend reading hers first.
-So without any further delay, let’s see what my grandfather can teach ny of you young gents!
+So without any further delay, let’s see what my grandfather can teach many of you young gents!

 1. Loving what you do